VoHoTv/coronavirus/README.txt

 == Frequently Asked Questions ==

-= Where does the coronavirus plugin gets it data from? =
+= Where does the coronavirus plugin get it data from? =

 The coronavirus plugin gets its data from https://github.com/javieraviles/covidAPI